google/WebFundamentals/src/content/en/tools/chrome-devtools/index.markdown

       <div class="mdl-cell mdl-cell--6-col">
         <p>The Chrome DevTools are a set of web authoring and debugging tools built into Google Chrome.
 Use the DevTools to iterate, debug and profile your site.</p>
         <div class="note">
-          Note: Develop on <a href="https://tools.google.com/dlpage/chromesxs">Chrome Canary</a> to access the latest DevTools.
+          <a href="https://tools.google.com/dlpage/chromesxs">Chrome Canary</a> always has the latest DevTools.
         </div>
       </div>
       <div class="mdl-cell mdl-cell--6-col">
         <ul>
           <li>Select <strong>More Tools > Developer Tools</strong> from the Chrome Menu.</li>
-          <li>Right-click on a page element and select Inspect Element.</li>
+          <li>Right-click on a page element and select Inspect</li>
           <li>Use <kbd class="kbd">Ctrl/Cmd</kbd>+<kbd class="kbd">Shift</kbd>+<kbd class="kbd">I</kbd> (<a href="https://developer.chrome.com/devtools/docs/shortcuts">more shortcuts</a>)</li>
         </ul>
       </div>